alirezamohamadiam/ML-FOLD-NAND-NOR/README.md

 ## Citation

 Mohammadi, A., Parandin, F., Karami, P., & Olyaee, S. (2025).
-Design and Optimization of Optical NAND and NOR Gates Using Photonic Crystals and ML-FOLD Algorithm. under review in Photonics (ISSN 2304-6732)
+Design and Optimization of Optical NAND and NOR Gates Using Photonic Crystals and the ML-FOLD Algorithm.
+Photonics, 12(6), 576. https://doi.org/10.3390/photonics12060576

 ## Contact